Nickersoft/booth.js/README.md

 In case you aren't sold on why this is needed, let me be blunt: managing audio on the web is _hard_, especially because of how new the technology is.
 Just to monitor something as fundamental as input volume requires [_so much code_](https://stackoverflow.com/a/62732195).
 My God.

 A little while ago, the Google Chrome team announced support for [Audio Worklets](https://developer.chrome.com/blog/audio-worklet/), a new way to manage web audio that was built to replace the [ScriptProcessorNode](https://developer.mozilla.org/en-US/docs/Web/API/ScriptProcessorNode).
 RecordJS uses Audio Worklets out-of-the-box, whereas older, similar libraries still rely mostly on ScriptProcessorNodes.

+### An Important Note

+Unlike Record's sister library [PushJS](https://github.com/Nickersoft/push.js), Record was created to provide a more intuitive way to use the Web Audio API, _not_ provide backwards-compatibility for it.
+There is no guarantee RecordJS will work on older browsers, _but_ if you need to fill the gap in some way, I encourage you to use Google's [audio worklet polyfill](https://github.com/GoogleChromeLabs/audioworklet-polyfill) for the time being.

 ## Finding & Using Devices